Canadian Charter of Rights and Freedoms: Constitution Act, 1982

 Meanwhile, Trudeau, who had become Liberal leader and prime minister in 1968, still very much wanted a constitutional bill of rights.
 The federal and provincial governments discussed creating one during negotiations for patriation, resulting in the Victoria Charter in 1971, which was never implemented.
 Trudeau continued his efforts, however, promising constitutional change during the 1980 Quebec referendum.
 He succeeded in 1982 with the passage of the Canada Act 1982 in the British Parliament, which enacted the Constitution Act, 1982 as part of the Constitution of Canada.

 The inclusion of a charter of rights in the patriation process was a much-debated issue.
-Trudeau spoke on television in October 1980, where he announced his intention to constitutionalize a bill of rights that would include: fundamental freedoms, such as the freedom of movement, democratic guarantees, legal rights, language rights and equality rights.
+Trudeau spoke on television in October 1980, where he announced his intention of a just society and constitutionalize a bill of rights that would include: fundamental freedoms, such as the freedom of movement, democratic guarantees, legal rights, language rights and equality rights.
 However, Trudeau did not want a notwithstanding clause.
 While his proposal gained popular support, provincial leaders opposed the potential limits on their powers.
 The federal Progressive Conservative opposition feared liberal bias among judges, should courts be called upon to enforce rights.
 Additionally, the British Parliament cited their right to uphold Canada's old form of government.
 At a suggestion of the Conservatives, Trudeau's government thus agreed to a committee of senators and members of Parliament (MPs) to further examine the bill as well as the patriation plan.
 During this time, 90 hours were spent on the bill of rights alone, all filmed for television, while civil rights experts and advocacy groups put forward their perceptions on the draft charter's flaws and omissions and how to remedy them.
 As Canada had a parliamentary system of government, and as judges were perceived not to have enforced rights well in the past, it was questioned whether the courts should be named as the enforcers of the Charter, as Trudeau wanted.
 Conservatives argued that elected politicians should be trusted instead.
 It was eventually decided that the responsibility should go to the courts.
 At the urging of civil libertarians, judges could now exclude evidence in trials if acquired in breach of Charter rights in certain circumstances, something the Charter was not originally going to provide for.